Slotherhouse

-Slotherhouse is a 2023 American comedy horror film starring Lisa Ambalavanar, Sydney Craven, Olivia Rouyre, Bianca Beckles-Rose, Tiff Stevenson and Stefan Kapičić.
+Slotherhouse is a 2023 slasher comedy film starring Lisa Ambalavanar, Sydney Craven, Olivia Rouyre, Bianca Beckles-Rose, Tiff Stevenson and Stefan Kapičić.
 Directed by Matthew Goodhue, and written by Bradley Fowler and Cady Lanigan, the film was released on August 30, 2023.
+It is an international co-production between the United States and Serbia.

 Premise

-A college student, Emily Young, takes an adorable three-toed sloth named Alpha out of the jungle to gain popularity at her sorority, only to discover it goes on a rampant killing spree.
+A college student, Emily Young, takes a three-toed sloth named Alpha out of the jungle to gain popularity at her sorority, only for Alpha to go on rampant killing spree.

-In a lethargic twist to the slasher genre that lets a B-movie killer monster “hang around” in a sorority slaughterhouse film, Slotherhouse is a tongue-in-cheek horror flick that delivers a slothy kill spree packed with surprises.

 Cast

 Additionally, the main puppeteers credited are: Gregory B. Ballora, Jackson Pike and Tony Carrillo.

 Production

 The concept for Slotherhouse originated when the film's co-writer, Bradley Fowler, tried to come up with the "dumbest idea" he could think of.
 Cady Lanigan described the concept as "like Mean Girls meets Happy Death Day with a touch of Gremlins".
 Lanigan stated that the film was inspired by classic horror films and their use of practical effects.